ABI-Deployment-Thesis/model-management/README.md

 <h2 align="center">ABI Deployment Thesis - Model Management</h2>

 Welcome to the model-management repository!
 This project is a key part of a master's thesis at the University of Minho.
-It's a Proof of Concept for a proposed architecture designed to deploy and integrate intelligent models within ABI (Adaptive Business Intelligence) systems.
+It's a Proof of Concept for a proposed architecture designed to deploy and integrate intelligent models within Adaptive Business Intelligence (ABI) systems.

 **This repository provides the microservice responsible for intelligent models management.**